econia-labs/econia/src/move/econia/doc/market.md

 * <code>market_id</code>: Market ID of market.
+* <code>resource_address</code>: Address of resource account where order books and fill event handles are stored.
 * <code>order_book_ref_mut</code>: Mutable reference to market order book.
 * <code>taker</code>: Address of taker whose order is matched.
 Passed as
 <code><a href="market.md#0xc0deb00c_market_NO_MARKET_ACCOUNT">NO_MARKET_ACCOUNT</a></code> when taker order originates from a swap.